 "Words are all so very important but Dan has the music within him to carry his stories.
 Humor and heart are hard to find in such abundance." - Trish Lewis, WUCX-FM Producer and Host of The Eclectic Chair

-Michigan singer-songwriter Dan Vaillancourt is a traveler, avid songwriter, storyteller, teacher, father, multi-instrumentalist, and YouTube cooking show host, but his friends will tell you that he’s still a dork.
+Michigan singer-songwriter Dan Vaillancourt is a traveler, avid songwriter, storyteller, teacher, father, and multi-instrumentalist, but his friends will tell you that he’s still a dork.
 He has performed hundreds of concerts in forty states, been played on the radio in all fifty states and beyond, and is always writing new songs.

 Part worldly troubadour, part down-home Midwesterner, Dan's conversational voice is warm and resonant, lending simplicity to his well-crafted lyrics.
 With an eclectic list of influences and hundreds of songs to his credit, Dan has been compared to such diverse talent as Shawn Mullins, Todd Snider, Paul Simon, and Joe Henry.